nicholas-ackley/website-portfolio-code/README.txt

-These files contain my code for my personal portfolio website.
-This was my first week of learning HTML so formatting and effieciency are not optimial.
-I will leave my website as is and not fix my code so I can see my progress on the effiency of my websites.
-If you have any comments, bugs, or inquires please visit my about page and contact me, Thank you!
+These files are the code for my Website portfolio!
+I took my Winter Break watching and learning videos for HTMl, CSS, and Java Script.